 Let’s now carpet the box once you have your carpet ready.

-It is always better to see carpeting in person, so the video below will show you step-by-step the entire process.
+It is always better to see carpeting in person, so the content below will show you step-by-step the entire process.

 Place the wire terminal into the mounting hole